OpenResilienceInitiative/.github/README.md

 This `.github` repository contains **organization-wide standards** that apply to all repositories:

 - 📋 **PR Templates** - Standardized templates for different change types
-- ⚙️ **Workflow Automation** - GitHub Actions for validation and quality checks
+- ⚙️ **Workflow Automation** - GitHub Actions for validation and quality checks (using reusable workflows)
 - 🏷️ **Label Configuration** - Consistent labeling across all repos
 - 📚 **Documentation** - Contribution guidelines and best practices

+> **💡 Note:** Workflows use GitHub's **reusable workflows** feature.
+The main workflow logic is defined here in `.github`, and individual repositories call it.
+This means updates to workflows automatically apply to all repositories.
+See [Workflow Deployment Guide](./WORKFLOW_DEPLOYMENT_GUIDE.md) for details.

 ---